datacommonsorg/data/scripts/us_bls/cpi/README.md

 - In prod: All 3 measures of CPI _without product breakdown_.
   - To see this directory at prod (_without product breakdown_):
     [see commit d84f967](https://github.com/datacommonsorg/data/tree/d84f96744ae5ad2df1fbc81890a0dd76bd5dc54c/scripts/us_bls/cpi)
+  - The manifest.json points to the prod config.
-- Current state: All 3 measures, _with product breakdown_.
+- State of this GitHub directory: All 3 measures, _with product breakdown_.
   - When there is demand for this data, please check and do the import process before productionizing.
+  - See the end of this file for intrepiditee's proposed manifest.json from PR #296.

 ### Artifacts